RichardRed0x/politeia-digest/issue-037.md

 Published Sep 23 by richard-red | edited Sep 29 | comments

-This proposal was drafted in collaboration with @checkmate and @jy-p, it aims to 1) change the tagline, and 2) add a "Fair" box and page to the site, alongside the established boxes and pages.
+This proposal was drafted in collaboration with @Checkmate and @jy-p, it aims to 1) change the tagline, and 2) add a "Fair" box and page to the site, alongside the established boxes and pages.
 The proposal originally involved changing to a tagline of "Stakeholder-governed Sound Money", but @jz's suggestion of "Money Evolved" is considered to be a better tagline and has been adopted by this proposal.
 The proposal contains the full text of proposed changes to copy on decred.org.
 Some aspects are still being reviewed, including the choice and order of the three key words (with twitter [poll](https://twitter.com/RichardRed0x/status/1311253948318265345)).
 This proposal has an estimated budget of $2,800 (max $3,800), to cover graphics, implementation, copy-writing and translation.

 Comments are divided on the "fair" messaging, with some being opposed to it, others in favor and some which suggest tweaks to wording and order.